"So, I looked up Finasteride on Google and I get all sorts of results and I don’t know what to believe..."

 Finasteride works by blocking the conversion of testosterone into the hormone dihydrotestosterone (DHT for short), which causes miniaturisation of hair follicles and, eventually, hair loss.
 This conversion is a result of the action of an enzyme known as 5 alpha (5α) Reductase, which is genetically inherited.

 Finasteride works by disrupting this conversion process by targeting the 5α Reductase enzyme and stopping the production of DHT.
-As DHT is one of the major reasons for hair follicle damage, Finasteride can have a remarkable effect on male balding.
+As DHT is one of the major reasons for hair follicle damage, Finasteride can prevent further hair loss by reducing DHT levels.
 The end result?
 Less DHT, more hair!

 What are Finasteride side effects?